Nigerian pound

 The pound was the currency of Nigeria between 1907 and 1973.
 Until 1958, Nigeria used the British West African pound, after which it issued its own currency.
-The pound was subdivided into 20 shillings, each of 12 pence.
+The pound was subdivided into 20 shillings, each of 12 pence, Similar to Pre-decimal UK and many other £sd countries.
 The Nigerian pound, at parity with sterling with free convertibility, was replaced in 1973 with the decimal naira at a rate of £1 = ₦2, making Nigeria the last country to abandon the pre-decimal £sd currency system.

 Coins

 Coins were issued in 1959 in denominations of 1/2, 1, 3 and 6 pence, 1 and 2 shillings.
 The 1/2d and 1d coins were holed and struck in bronze.
 The 3d coin, minted in nickel-brass, was a smaller version of the distinctive twelve-sided threepenny bits that were used in the UK, Fiji and Jersey.
 The higher denominations were struck in cupro-nickel.